michafdlr/bookbot/README.md

 # bookbot
-a bot that analyzes books
+This will be a bot that analyzes books.
+E.g. it will count letters and other stuff.